GenericMappingTools/GMT.jl/README.md

     ] add GMT

 A word of warning about the installation.
-The *GMT.jl* Julia wrapper does **NOT** install the [GMT](https://github.com/GenericMappingTools/gmt) program.
-It's the user responsability to do that.
+It is recommended that you install the [GMT](https://github.com/GenericMappingTools/gmt) program in your system as explained bellow.
+If you do this then the *GMT.jl* wrapper will be able to find it.
+However, if you don't care about disk space usage and some extra >4 GB are no worries for you then on Unix (Mac and Linux) if the wrapper doesn't find GMT, it will install one automatically via Conda.
+On Windows the installation is done with the Windows installer and no such huge waste takes place.
+One may also force the automatic installation by setting the environment variable ``FORCE_INSTALL_GMT``

   * Windows64
       Install the [GMT6 version](http://fct-gmt.ualg.pt/gmt/data/wininstallers/gmt-6.3-dev-win64.exe)